AY2526S1-CS2103T-F08a-1/tp/docs/UserGuide.md

 **Q: How do I transfer my data to another computer?**
 **A**: Install Cerebro on the new computer, then overwrite the empty data file with your existing `[JAR location]/data/Cerebro.json`.

+<a id="batch-limit-faq"></a>
+**Q: Why is there a limit of 10,000 companies for batch edit and delete operations?**
+**A**: This limit balances performance and usability considerations:
+- **Performance**: Large batch operations can cause significant lag or memory issues that may crash the application due to Java's memory limitations
+- **Safety**: Prevents accidental large-scale edits or deletions that could unintentionally affect your entire dataset
+- **Practicality**: It's extremely rare for users to legitimately need to edit or delete 10,000+ companies at once in typical internship tracking scenarios, as most users would never have more than 10,000 internship applications

+In the rare case whereby you need to perform operations on more than 10,000 companies, consider breaking them into smaller batches.

 **Q: Can I edit the JSON file directly?**
 **A**: Yes, advanced users can edit `Cerebro.json` directly. **Always backup first** - invalid format will cause Cerebro to discard all data.